 - Static analysis

 Static analysis is a fast and reliable technique to detect flaws.
 It focuses on analyzing program structure in various ways.
 It mainly highlights on code of the program structure and analyzes it thoroughly.
-There are many other vulnerability scan techniques in static analysis like lexical analysis, constraint analysis, type inference, etc.
+There are many other vulnerability scanning techniques in static analysis like lexical analysis, constraint analysis, type inference, etc.

 Let us focus on the general aspect of static analysis and how it works.

-Various tools are available to perform static analysis.
+Various vulnerability management tools are available to perform static analysis.
 These tools use simple algorithms like pattern matching.
 False positives determine the performance of these tools.
 Many tools have low false positives; some have accurate, and others with high false positives.